 It is unclear how much money has been provided to Navigator Research through Sixteen Thirty Fund; the design of the Sixteen Thirty Fund hides the scale of its individual projects since all expenditures are reported on the parent organization’s tax returns.

 The organization is a joint venture between Global Strategy Group and GBA Strategies.
-It borrows heavily from both organizations and another Democratic polling firm, the Hub Project.
+It borrows heavily from both organizations and another left-wing coalition-building group, the Hub Project, also a project of the Sixteen Thirty Fund.

 Jefrey Pollock is the founding partner and president of GSG.
 Margie Omero is a principal at GBA Strategies.
 Nick Gourevitch leads the research at GSG.